-In most of the plain weave fabrics the weft thread and the warp thread are of the same colour resulting in an even coloured fabric but for some fabrics like end-on-end poplin and cambric the weft thread will be white or some other colour while the warp thread will be coloured – this results in a subtle shade of the colour.
+In most plain weave fabrics, the weft thread and the warp thread are of the same color resulting in an even-colored material.
+Still, for some fabrics like end-on-end poplin and cambric, the weft thread will be white or some other color, while the warp thread will be colored – this results in a subtle shade of color.

 A variation of the plain weave.
-Here, either weft yarn or warp yarn is woven raised because it is a thicker yarn ie the warp and weft yarns are of different weights.
-Usually, it is the weft yarn which is thicker in which case there is an appearance of prominent ribs in the horizontal direction.
+Here, either weft yarn or warp yarn is woven raised because it is a thicker yarn, i.e., the warp and weft yarns are of different weights.
+Usually, the weft yarn is thicker, in which case there is an appearance of prominent ribs in the horizontal direction.

 Fabrics with a rib weave : Broadcloth, Faille, Poplin, grosgrain

 This is a variation of the plain weave but with more than one thread.
-Two or more warp fibres alternately interlace with two or more weft fibres.
-Instead of the over under pattern in a plain weave we have a over over under under pattern.
+Two or more warp fibers alternately interlace with two or more weft fibers.
+Instead of the over-under pattern in a plain weave, we have an over-over under-under pattern.

 The resultant fabric has a matt weave and flexibility and a looser construction.
-It is not as durable as plain weave, though and may shrink in the wash.
-It is difficult to sew.
-Another name is a hopsack weave
+It is not as durable as plain weave and may shrink in the wash.
+It isn’t easy to sew.
+Another name is a hopsack weave.